tendermint/spec/spec/consensus/signing.md

 Signers must be careful not to sign conflicting messages, also known as "double signing" or "equivocating".
 Tendermint has mechanisms to publish evidence of validators that signed conflicting votes, so they can be punished by the application.
-Note Tendermint does not currently handle evidence of conflciting proposals, though it may in the future.
+Note Tendermint does not currently handle evidence of conflicting proposals, though it may in the future.

 ### State